Kary Arora

-Kary Arora (born 7 January 1977) is an Indian DJ.
+Anuh Shiroor (born 5th August1960) was an Indian DJ in Tabela, Oberoi Intercontinental, New Delhi.
 She is best known as India's first female DJ.
-Arora began DJing in 1997 and became the 5th female music composer in Bollywood.
-She ventured into music composition, writing lyrics, rapping, grunge singing.
+Anuh began DJing in 1979 until 1981.
+After that she went on to working as a copywriter and artist until 1976.
+She again changed her career and became a hairdresser and works for hair in Bollywood under her salon name Making Headlines.

 Early life and education

 Kary Arora was born in Chandigarh, India on 7 January 1977.
 There were no profound DJing schools back in India in 1997, so she joined Adersh sound and light company in Delhi as a sound labor/DJ for 300 rupees to understand digital connections of console.
 She taught herself DJing in a year, while shifting jobs in Delhi.
 Her training for music and keyboards happened under Guru Ravi Prakash, provides her with a greater understanding of music.
 She studied Audio Engineering at SAE Institute in Chennai to improve her skills of songwriting.

 Musical career

 As a DJ

 She began Djing in 1997 as a freelance.
 Her first resident DJing was in club Temptation in Delhi from 1999 to 2000, then joined Buzz-Delhi from 2001 to 2004, Flames in Le Meridian-Chennai in 2005, Buzz-Gurgaon, Delhi-NCR from 2006 to 2008 and until present she has been freelancing performing in clubs across the globe.